nathantgray/nathantgray.github.io/index.md

   - Work with team of interdisciplinary Engineers.

 ### Key Technology 50h/wk
-Assembly Technician (August 2017 - February 2018)
+Assembly Technician (August 2017—February 2018)
   - Test and troubleshoot new machines before shipping.
   - Collaborated with engineers and technicians to solve problems.

 ### ANR Group Inc (assigned to CHPRC) 40h/wk  Richland, WA
-Intern Electrical Engineer in support of 100K Area Facility Engineering Jun 2016---Sep 2016
+Intern Electrical Engineer in support of 100K Area Facility Engineering (Jun 2016—Sep 2016)

   - Completed and submitted CHPRC Engineering Change Request package
     - Used AutoCAD to create drawing to fully describe the system.